Catalina Island Avalon Harbor

 InterContinental Downtown Los Angeles

 Just opposite Spire 73, the other half of the rooftop was reserved just for our IHG Rewards Club and MasterCard Priceless Table event.
-An al fresco party with 180 degree views all to ourselves–my excitement levels continued to rocket up.
+An al fresco party with 180 degree views all to ourselves–my excitement levels continued to rocket up, not to mention the live music, there’s definitely really talented musicians for special occasions out there!

 Alex Ott alchemist InterContinental Downtown Los Angeles